Bild96/wizzard/README.md

 ## License

-This project is licensed under the terms specified in the [LICENCE.md](LICENCE.md) file.
+This project is licensed under the terms specified in the [LICENCE.md](LICENCE.md).

 ## ✍️ Authors <a name = "authors"></a>